 September 21, 2008

 Continuing along the Mattabesett, still in Durham, but later crossing into Haddam, the woods are mostly populated by mountain laurel, maples, and beeches.
 Lots and lots of laurel abounds.
 I’m sure the trail maintainers are quite happy laurel is pretty slow-growing, because it would be difficult otherwise.

-I began another gorgeous day of hiking by first stopping by Hellgate Road, which I added to my Satan in CT List, and survived the ordeal.
+I began another gorgeous day of hiking by first stopping by Hellgate Road, which I added to my CT Satan Trail, and survived the ordeal.
 Phew.
 I wove my way through the heretofore unknown affluent section of Durham to find my starting point along the dead-end Harvey Road.
 A friend of mine was to meet me at the end of my 7 miles in about two and a half hours at the Seven Falls rest stop/park on Route 154 over in Haddam.
 Let’s hope I could time this correctly…